 Weave your story around your service

+What is storytelling marketing?
 If I told you to buy a chocolate bar because it’s tasty, you’d probably forget about it in a few seconds.
 But if I weaved a story around a young boy fishing with his grandpa, whose face lights up the moment his grandpa digs out a chocolate bar from his back pocket, chances are you’d remember that story.
 It may even compel you to buy that same chocolate bar the next time you go grocery shopping.
 That is the power of business storytelling.

 Stories allow you to stand out from the clutter

 Stories are enticing and stand out from the clutter of everyday stimuli that are sent our way in the form of both online and offline advertisements.
-It’s one thing to list out the advantages of drinking a protein shake to an athlete; it’s another to present those same advantages through storytelling.
+It’s one thing to list out the advantages of drinking a protein shake to an athlete; it’s another to present those same advantages through storytelling marketing.
 People are attracted to stories because we’re social creatures and we relate to other people and their experiences.
 It’s really that simple!

 Business Storytelling as a great tool